angelshinh1/Somnio/docs/SIMILARITY_ALGORITHM.md

 ## Overview

-DreamSync uses a **simple but effective tag-based similarity algorithm** that runs entirely in the Node.js backend.
+Somnio uses a **simple but effective tag-based similarity algorithm** that runs entirely in the Node.js backend.
 No external Python services or costly NLP APIs required!
 The algorithm automatically connects dreams based on:

 1. **Tag Matching** (50% weight) - Direct overlap of user-defined tags
 2. **Keyword Extraction** (35% weight) - Automatic extraction of important words from title and description